sudhakavya/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 18. Keep the AAD Overview window open as you will use it in the subsequent task.

-#### Task 2: In this task you, as the admin, will learn how to configure Password reset for users, including configuration of the types of authentication methods to use.
+#### Task 2: In this task, you, as the admin, will learn how to configure Password reset for users, including the configuration of the types of authentication methods to use.

 1. Go to the Azure Active Directory home page

 2. From the left navigation pane, select **Password reset**.

-3. The properties for self service password reset are displayed.
-Ensure that **Self service reset** is **selected** for the group which is listed, the **SSPRSecurityUsers**.
-Put your cursor over the information icon next to where it says "select group" and note what is says, "Defines the group of users who are allowed to reset their own passwords."
+3. The properties for self-service password reset are displayed.
+Ensure that **Self-service reset** is **selected** for the group which is listed, the **SSPRSecurityUsers**.
+Put your cursor over the information icon next to where it says "select group" and note what it says, "Defines the group of users who are allowed to reset their own passwords."
 You must include users in the group, you can’t individually select users.
 Also, if you change the group, then the group you select replaces the group currently listed.
 As such, it is recommended that you simply add users to the SSPR group.
 Lastly, note the blue information box, "These settings only apply to end users in your organization.
 Admins are always enabled for self-service password reset and are required to use two authentication methods to reset their password."

 5. From the left navigation panel of Password reset, select **Authentication Methods**.